 Diversity and global engagement

-As an international student, find out where your classmates will be from (the United States?
+As an international student, you should find out where your classmates will be from (the United States?
 Other countries?
 How many and where?).
-Does the college cultivate a passion for study abroad?
-For cross-cultural communication?
-What is support like for international students: will you feel welcome there?
+Does the college cultivate a passion for study abroad or cross-cultural communication?
+What is support like for international students: Will you feel welcome there?
 Are there host families?
 Will you have access to an international student orientation?

 Location and size